 Eaten By Ants

-The liberty boats were filled and we just had everyday dungarees and work shirts as uniform of the day.
+The liberty boats were filled, and we had everyday dungarees and work shirts as the day’s uniform.
 Each of us got a chit for a couple of cans of beer.
 Once on the atoll, it was evident that it was hotter than hell there.
-Some body left the picnic tables on the beach and under them, it was packed with sailors trying to find some shade.
+Somebody left the picnic tables on the beach; under them, it was packed with sailors trying to find shade.
 You could smell the odor of burnt flesh and sand as we heard the Marines had to burn out the last Japs from underground sand caves.
 Bulldozers from the Seabees covered them up.

-I had found one curved old slab of palm tree and relaxed in the cradle of it with my beer when I experienced what felt like a surge of needles going into my back.
+I had found one curved old slab of a palm tree and relaxed in the cradle of it with my beer when I experienced what felt like a surge of needles going into my back.
 I threw my beer in the air and sprawled on the sand.
-Some of the onlookers thought I was having a fit but I was being attacked by flesh eating “Piss Ants” and suffered over 220 bites from what was most likely a variety of the fire ant.
-The medics on the ship cleaned me up with alcohol but it took me a month to heal.
+Some of the onlookers thought I was having a fit, but I was being attacked by flesh-eating “Piss Ants” and suffered over 220 bites from what was most likely a variety of the fire ant.
+The medics on the ship cleaned me up with alcohol, but it took me a month to heal.

 Ulithi In The Caroline Islands

 We left Eniwetok without an escort which was risky business.
-The Yosemite wasn’t exactly the greyhound of the seas so we hoped that a rogue Jap sub would not see us and triangulate our exact position for a kill.
+The Yosemite wasn’t exactly the greyhound of the seas, so we hoped that a rogue Jap sub would not see us and triangulate our exact position for a kill.
 We dyed our white hats blue and had special lookouts to keep the ship dark at night.
 The Japs had a big base at Truk, which we bypassed.
-There was a small island, Yap that was said to have underground hangers and a couple planes.
+There was a small island, Yap, that was said to have underground hangers and a couple of planes.
 During the day, the normal maintenance routine went on.
 One day we heard that a seaman on the fantail fell overboard.
 They said the Captain turned around and went back to pick him up.
-I never found out if this was true or not, I only know it was scuttlebutt.
-Finally, we arrived at Ulithi (2nd link, 3rd link) and the net tenders opened the gate to the harbor.
-We were glad we made it okay from the Marshall’s.
+I never found out if this was true or not, I only knew it was scuttlebutt.
+Finally, we arrived at Ulithi (2nd link, 3rd link), and the net tenders opened the gate to the harbor.
+We were glad we made it okay from the Marshalls.